 The Writing Center is named in honor of George L. Nesbitt (1903-1985), Professor of English from 1930 to 1973, and Thomas McNaughton Johnston (1904-1986), Professor of English from 1934 to 1972.
 Demanding and inspiring teachers, they helped two generations of Hamilton students to write thoughtful, coherent, clear, and sometimes elegant prose.
-Professor Nesbitt, who chaired the Department of English from 1952 to 1968, was instrumental in establishing the English composition sequence; Professor Johnston, the principal author of Hamilton’s Essentials of English Usage, was known for his own graceful style, which his best students aspired to emulate.
-Together they constructed the foundation for Hamilton’s present reputation as an institution that teaches and values good writing.
+Professor Nesbitt, who chaired the Department of English from 1952 to 1968, was instrumental in establishing the English composition sequence; Professor Johnston, the principal author of Hamilton’s Essentials of English Usage style guide, was known for his own graceful style, which his best students aspired to emulate.
+Together they constructed the foundation for Hamilton’s present reputation as an institution that teaches and values effective writing.

 Kaja is a sophomore Sociology major born and raised in Poland (Poland, Europe, not Poland, NY - a distinction she never thought she’d have to stress).
 When she’s not at the front desk of the Writing Center, she can be found working on costumes in KTSA or running around campus and taking photos for The Spectator.
 She loves reading, cooking, and wandering around in Kirkland Glen.